ladiasnk/Complete-pipelined-RISC-V-CPU-core-/README.md

 Our test program executes entirely out of the register file and does not require a data memory (DMem).
 But no CPU is complete without one.
 The DMem is written to by store instructions and read from by load instructions.

 ## Implementation
+In order to decide the type of the instruction , assignments , according to table for instruction types in section "About RISC-V architecture", are made for each type of instruction.
+Next, rs1,rs2,rd and funct3 fields are examined for their validity after extracting from instruction bits.
+Then, immediate field is assigned according to its structure presented in previous section.

+Α series of bits called dec_bits is defined using instruction's 30th bit , funct3 and opcode fields.
+Based on this, specific operations are decided.
+ALU is then implemented using these operations to decide the corresponding 32-bit result.
+What's important here , is the branch logic, which is implemented bsaed on a taken_br single bit variable.
+This variable is 1 , whenever a branch operation occrus and 0 by default.
+Branch logic is presented below.